FatalBanana1/datcord-project-FKPW/README.md

-# Flask React Project
+# Datcord - by Fahd, Keenly, Peter, and Wasiq

+## Database Schema Design

+![datcord-dbdiagram]

+[datcord-dbdiagram]: ./datcord-schema.png

-This is the starter for the Flask React project.
+This is a clone for Discord.

 ## Getting started
 1. Clone this repository (only this branch)